 The criterion requires consumer loans or mortgages to have been underwritten in accordance with one of two European Directives.
-European Directives, in contrast to Regulations, do not have direct effect but must be implemented into national law country by country.
+As a general principle, European Directives, in contrast to Regulations, do not have direct and immediate effect but must be implemented into national law country by country.

 Therefore, if the assets concerned, as in the case of the Transaction, are residential mortgages, the relevant Directive is 2014/17/EU.
-The next step is to determine which Dutch law transcribed this Directive into local law.
+The next step is to determine which UK law transcribed this Directive into local law.